stefanspringer1/SwiftXML/README.md

 Be “courageous” when formulating your code, more might function than you might have thought.
 Anticipating the explanations in the following sections, e.g. the following code examples _do_ work:

-Bringing the “a” children and the “b” children of an element to the beginning of the element:
+Moving the “a” children and the “b” children of an element to the beginning of the element:

 ```Swift
 element.addFirst {